RefresherTowel/docs/statement/usage.md

 5. **Clean up when resetting**
    - Use `ClearStates()` when you want to fully reset the machine.
-   - Use `StateKillTimers()` if you want to globally destroy all state timers for all machines.
+   - Use `StatementStateKillTimers()` if you want to globally destroy all state timers for all machines.

 ---